rowdotk/franglais-frenzy/README.md

 - Implement integration tests
 - Enhance CRUD operations to prevent race conditions during level optimization
-- Save translations to minimize API calls
+- Save or cache translations to minimize API calls
 - Make the app responsive
 - Provide correct answer when the player answers incorrectly
-- Skip level if there are no verbs available for the difficulty level
+- Skip level if there are no verbs available for the difficulty level (eg: if no level 4 words are available, skip to level 5)
 - Add tooltips for buttons
 - Allow navigation between inputs with left and right buttons

+## Others

+The game took roughly 20 hours to complete.

 ## Preview